Announcing Dr Helen Walls speaking at researchED

 Dr Nina Hood is speaking at researchED New Zealand

-Nina is the founder of The Education Hub, a not-for-profit with a mission to bridge the gap between research and practice in education, and co-founder of The Teachers’ Institute, which trains primary and secondary school teachers.
-She conducts research on a range of topical issues affecting school level education in New Zealand including literacy, curriculum […]
+Unpacking the science of learning Nina is the founder of The Education Hub, a not-for-profit with a mission to bridge the gap between research and practice in education, and co-founder of The Teachers’ Institute, which trains primary and secondary school teachers.
+She conducts research on a range of topical issues affecting school level education in […]

 researchED is coming back to New Zealand!